informalsystems/hermes-sdk/docs/notes/encoding.md

 ## Problem Statement

 As a chain client, Hermes SDK needs to support encoding of data types across different encoding schemes, including Protobuf, Cairo, JSON, and Borsh.
-Furthermore, the encoding can sometimes come with different "flavors", such as wrapping an protobuf-encoded payload inside an `Any`, and then encoding the payload again.
+Furthermore, the encoding can sometimes come with different "flavors", such as wrapping a protobuf-encoded payload inside an `Any`, and then encoding the payload again.

 More generally, encoding schemes can sometimes interleave with each other, such as encoding a value with JSON, putting it inside a wrapper that is then encoded with Protobuf.

 Traditionally, different encodings tend to be implemented as separate libraries, each having their own ways of designing the APIs.
 This result in a lot of ad hoc code written to call each encoding library in their own convention.
 Furthermore, the encoding libraries tend to require additional encoding traits, such as `Serialize` or `BorshSerialize`, to be derived on a data type.
-This makes it challenging to define domain types that can be usable with all encodings, as the domain types would then become bloated with derivations and dependencies that may not necessary be needed by everyone.
+This makes it challenging to define domain types that can be usable with all encodings, as the domain types would then become bloated with derivations and dependencies that may not necessarily be needed by everyone.

 The CGP approach used in Hermes SDK offers a universal interface to support all encodings the same way.
 We will next look at how this is done.